 Road safety & drink driving laws in Ireland

-Here are a few other rules to keep in mind for a safe and happy road trip in Scotland:
+Here are a few other rules to keep in mind for a safe and happy road trip in Ireland:

 - All passengers must wear safety belts.